 Map Source: People Group data: Omid.
 Map geography: UNESCO / GMI.
 Map Design: Joshua Project.

 The Rajwar are a Dalit caste in northeast India.
 They are a recognized Scheduled Caste, which means the Rajwar are eligible for special public jobs and college admissions.
 Since the Middle Ages, the Rajwar have served as soldiers in the armies of the northeast India.

 Today, most Rajwar work as landless farm laborers.
 Illiteracy is a major problem for them.
 Without a basic education there is little hope they can move beyond the mere subsistence level.
 Some educated young Rajwar have moved to the cities and taken jobs in factories and in public service.
 Unfortunately, many Rajwar still live in primitive conditions in rural villages without electricity or indoor plumbing.

 The primary languages of Rajwar are Hindi, Bengali and Magahi.
 They also speak other regional languages.

 The large majority of the Rajwar live in the Indian states of Bihar, Jharkhand and

 West Bengal.
 Smaller groups of Rajwar live in other areas of India and in Bangladesh.

 Poverty is a huge problem for the Dalit Rajwar people.
 Much of this issue has to do with their lack of education and Hindu religion.
-The Dalits or Untouchable castes "deserve" their low status due their sins in their previous lives according to the tenets of Hinduism.
+The Dalits castes "deserve" their low status due their sins in their previous lives according to the tenets of Hinduism.
 Even though they are Hindus, they are often denied entrance into Hindu temples and the services of Brahmin priests.

 Most Rajwar live in villages without the blessings of modern life.
 They are endogamous, that is, they marry within their own group.
 Families arrange marriages, which are officiated by their priests not Brahmins.
 Sons inherit what little property a father may possess.